Search

 Mobile Navigation Menu on Our Site

-How to Create a Mobile Menu in Your WordPress website
+How to Create a Mobile Menu on Your WordPress Website

-All you need, is just a little knowledge of jQuery and some PHP coding and you have endless possibilities.
+All you need is just a little knowledge of jQuery and some PHP coding and you have endless possibilities.
+For advanced customization, learn how to add buttons and menu options to TinyMCE in WordPress.

 The files for which the changes is to be made are as follows: